 -

-2025 — PresentFinal Year — Open to OpportunitiesActively building, writing, and looking for backend / DevOps roles where I can ship meaningful work.
+2025 — PresentFinal Year — Started Youtube, building DroppActively building, writing, and looking for backend / DevOps roles where I can ship meaningful work.

 -